INL/clariah-plus-planning/Aviertjes/T83_Search_engine_upgrades_extension_to_treebanks.md

-**Actual use (quantify!):** Since the envisaged facility will have all capacities of token-based and treebank query and more, a satisfactory implementation will attract the attention from both user groups
+**Actual use (quantify!):** Since the envisaged facility will have all capacities of token-based and treebank query and more, a satisfactory implementation will attract the attention from both user groups.

 **Social Impact** **(concrete examples):** Facilitate linguistic research based on corpus data by creating a single scalable retrieval